U.S. wins silver in gymnastics after Simone Biles withdraws for a ‘mental health’ issue

-TOKYO, Japan (KTSM) — It’s the big news coming out of Tokyo today.
+TOKYO, Japan (KTSM) — It’s the big news coming out of Tokyo on Tuesday.

 The Texas native can be seen leaving the arena being attended to by a trainer.